torvalds/linux/Documentation/driver-api/serial/serial-rs485.rst

 5. Multipoint Addressing
 ========================

-   The Linux kernel provides addressing mode for multipoint RS-485 serial communications line.
+   The GNU/Linux kernel provides addressing mode for multipoint RS-485 serial communications line.
 The addressing mode is enabled with ``SER_RS485_ADDRB`` flag in struct serial_rs485.
 The struct serial_rs485 has two additional flags and fields for enabling receive and destination